 By Lisa Peyton-Caire, CEO & President of The Foundation for Black Women’s Wellness

 There is no greater joy than to see the powerful ripple effects of this vision and work.
-Over the last 13 years, I have watched countless women in our movement make transformational changes in their lives as they embrace what it means to prioritize their health, to make intentional steps to change her mindset, habits and behaviors; and to live and model what it truly means to be a WELL BLACK WOMAN!
+Over the last 13 years, I have watched countless women in our movement make transformational changes in their lives as they embrace what it means to prioritize their health; to make intentional steps to change their mindsets, habits and behaviors; and to live and model what it truly means to be a WELL BLACK WOMAN!

 We can all tap into that power at any time–and now is our moment.

 It’s Time to Emerge Stronger as Well Black Women!